rp13g10/fell_finder/README.md

 ### Backend

 * Build out support for GPX exports
-* Update routing to include threshold for tarmac/trail composition
+* Maximise performance of the route-finding algorithm
-  * e.g. only return routes which are on tarmac for 25% or less of the total distance
+  * It is expected that this will involve a rewrite using Rust
-  * This will also need to ensure full testing of all routing code, as dramatic performance gains seem unlikely without implementing the algorithm in a lower level language.
+  * Rustworkx is already in use, so an implementation of a graph library will not be required
 * Ensure full test coverage on any code which is not app-specific
 * Containerise everything
 * Set up an airflow pipeline for ingestion